Trip Options

 Longer trips (5+ days) the food costs go up.
 But most basecamps are not longer.

-provide sleeping bags or sleeping pads or backpacks (except for the scheduled photo tours we include sleeping pad). -
+We do provide sleeping bags or sleeping pads or backpacks (except for the scheduled photo tours we include sleeping pad).
+If you’re doing a basepack, you’ll need your own (or rented) backpack.
+We do rent backpacks, sleeping bags or sleeping pads, but we can point you toward some places that do.

 -